📊 SWBI Key Takeaways

 What is the AI rating for SWBI?

 Smith & Wesson Brands, Inc..
-(SWBI) has an AI rating of SELL with 75% confidence, based on fundamental analysis of SEC EDGAR filings.
+(SWBI) has an AI grade of C with 75% confidence, based on fundamental analysis of SEC EDGAR filings.

 What are SWBI's key strengths?